JapanYoshi/stampatello-faceto/README.md

 Stampatello Faceto is an insanely multilingual handwriting font that supports a wide array of Latin, Greek, and Cyrillic characters.

-**KNOWN ISSUE:** Likely due to something breaking in Fontforge, adding kerning somehow breaks the entire font on Windows, so the font is unkerned.
-I need help to resolve this issue.

 ![Sample Image](documentation/image1.png)
 ![Sample Image](documentation/image2.png)